bitsofcotton/ddpmopt/README.md

 # Known tips:
 * P1I predicts a little rough, this is because taking data invariant and predicting same losts invariant geometric mean on prediction.
 This is avoidable with loop if the map region is decreasing functions.

-* 2-norm on each stage prediction is a little rough, this is avoidable if we add one dimension to divides some.

-* Instead of complement input traces, we need to shrink output images cf. goki_check_cc cleansq command.

-* Either we select the speed instead of accuracy, so shrinking the image after output is very important.
+* Either we select the speed instead of accuracy, so shrinking the image after output is very important. cf. goki_check_cc cleansq command.
+Also, doing complement on input trace isn't improve enough beating with shrinking images.

+* After predg, we might need to average all of the backward/forward results.
+This is the analogy to qredg goki_check_cc pextend methods.

 # Usage:
     ./predg <in0.ppm> ...